Data-driven Methods Applied to Soft Robot Modeling and Control: A Review: Statistical Method

-where $g(\cdot)$ represents the measurement process, $C_k$ is the local linearization of $g(\cdot)$, $K_k$ is the Kalman Gain, and evaluates the reliability of measurement and prediction.

-Conventional Kalman filter supposes the forward modeling and measurement processes are linear, but soft robots provide plenty of nonlinear responses.
-Therefore, different adapted Kalman filters are applied. \cite{18ML} employs the Strong Tracking Kalman Filter to deal with nonlinearity by improving the prediction error covariance if the system changes sharply.
-Besides, the Extended Kalman Filter (EKF) is commonly leveraged since it models the forward modeling and measurement processes with complicated and nonlinear functions.
-For example, \cite{16AA} maps actuator variables and segment parameters into the robot pose to build the nonlinear forward modeling with the transformation matrices, and \cite{16CJ} maps the rotation, translation, and model parameters of a concentric tube robot into the tip position.
-NNs like wavelet networks \cite{19JL} are also employed as the forward model in EKF, and \cite{20JL} utilizes a similar EKF for both curvature and external force estimation. \cite{11DR} takes applied loads as input variables in prediction.
-Furthermore, due to the modular structure of the snake robot in \cite{11ST}, the EKF is adapted by changing the dimension of state variables according to the advancing or retracting motion.
+where $g(\cdot)$ represents the measurement process, $C_k$ is the local linearization of $g(\cdot)$. $K_k$ is the Kalman Gain and evaluates the reliability of measurement and prediction.
+EKF is commonly leveraged since it adjusts the modeling process and provides an accurate robot state estimation.
+For example, the authors of \cite{16AA} map actuator variables and segment parameters into the robot pose to build the nonlinear forward modeling with the transformation matrices, and the sensing signal from position sensors is applied for correction.
+The authors of \cite{16CJ} aim to estimate robot poses and physical parameters and apply pose measurement for correction.
+NNs like wavelet networks \cite{19JL} are also employed as the forward model in EKF for curvature angle estimation.
+In their following research, the authors of \cite{20JL} also estimate the external force as the unknown system input based on the state estimation from a similar EKF.
+Similarly, the unknown external forces are taken as the system state $p$ and accurately estimated in \cite{11DR}.
+Furthermore, due to the modular structure of the snake robot in \cite{11ST}, the EKF is adapted by changing the dimension of state variables according to the advancing or retracting motion for shape estimation.

-Based on LWR, which utilizes each training data as a local model, LWPR projects training data into several linear models and weights them with Gaussian kernels.
-The covariances of these kernels are decided by an incremental gradient descent based on stochastic leave-one-out cross validation criterion \cite{16GF,22ZTb}.
-To find the optimization of the parameters in linear models, which is a redundancy problem, a null-space behavior is defined as a guide.
-This user-defined behavior is applied in a cost function and attracts the actual behaviors.
-For example, \cite{17KL} minimizes the robot elongation for a relatively straight shape, and \cite{18JH} minimizes the overall inflated chamber pressures.